Knowledge graphSettings

 DNS

-DNS is the basic building block for many service discovery implementations.
+DNS is the name-resolution foundation behind many service discovery implementations.

 Open chapter